firubi/hyprchad/README.md

 The rest of this section will have customizations and tips specific to me but can also be useful to everyone else!

 ### SDDM-Wayland
 https://wiki.archlinux.org/title/SDDM#Wayland, and apply Wayland-settings on SDDM in System-settings.
 This requires the package `sddm-kcm`.
+If you want a clean looking theme, check out [Silent SDDM](https://github.com/uiriansan/SilentSDDM)!

 ### Fcitx5
 Add in /etc/environment